guardian/interactive-visual-story-template/README.md

 2. Click "share" in the top right corner and <b>allow anyone on guardian.co.uk to edit</b> the spreadsheet.
 Also share with this email address.
 <pre><code>1003398697195-cqgtcslthr0dkbfrosueatrs5aqjev5i@developer.gserviceaccount.com
 </code></pre>
-3. Publish the spreadsheet: Click File > Publish to the web > Publish
+3. Publish the spreadsheet: Click File > Publish to the web > Publish.
+Note: this is for being able to preview.
+There's an additional step to publish the spreadsheet onto the site, which is listed below.

 ###Create your visual story